Parents & Families

 Does AlamoPROMISE make college at the Alamo Colleges completely free?

 After the financial aid award has been applied, AlamoPROMISE last-dollar funding covers the remaining costs of tuition and required fees.
-This includes special tuition and the following required fees: Student Activity Fee, Campus Access Fee, and the International Education Fee.
+You may view the Cost of attendance breakdown, here.

-AlamoPROMISE does not pay for other college-going expenses, including but not limited to: instructional materials costs not covered by financial aid, textbooks, technology equipment, transportation, and housing.
-Additionally, AlamoPROMISE does not cover Instructional material fees.
+AlamoPROMISE does not pay for other college-going expenses, including but not limited to: textbook purchases (textbook rental costs are covered through AlamoBOOKS+), technology equipment, transportation, and housing.

 My child is the first person in the family to attend college and I am not familiar with the college process.
 What can I do to help my child succeed?